fachat/upet_fpga/README.md

 Bit 0-6: A12-A18 for memory that is mapped from the low Megabyte of memory into the window at $9xxx.

+(TODO: define which has precedence)

-### $e807 (59399) Page A Map (preliminary)
+### $e807 (59399) Hi32k Bank Control

-Bit 7: enable mapping of page 9 ($9xxx) into the media RAM Bit 0-6: A12-A18 for memory that is mapped from the low Megabyte of memory into the window at $Axxx.
+- Bit 0-3: number of 32k bank in 512k Fast RAM (banks 0-7), for the upper 32k of bank 0
+- Bit 4-7: unused, must be 0

+This allows re-mapping the upper 32k of bank 0 between multiple locations in fast RAM.

 ### 8296 control port